Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Lucknow travel places: Souvenirs to Buy

-The city is known for its mannerism and etiquette, and its souvenirs have to reflect qualities.
+The city is known for its mannerisms and etiquette, and its souvenirs have to reflect qualities.
 Here’s a list of souvenirs you can buy in Lucknow:

 1. Chikankari Work Clothes (SEWA Chikan is an authentic place to buy chikan work.)